Mr-KayZ/RTS-Extra-Docs/index.md

 This wiki serves as a resource for solving rare and perplexing technical problems with innovative solutions.
 (Also because I can update this faster than the official r/techsupport wiki lol.)

 It also serves as a personal notes collection of which that allows me to quickly refer to issues and topics I would need further reading on (especially if not documented in the Wiki at the time of writing).

+In addition, this will serve as my personal blog of sorts so you can view my totally valid opinions on subjects I definitely have a say on /s.
+Feel free to explore!

 ---
 ### Tech Issues and How to solve them: